Sunday, November 18, 2012

 Expat Report: Month 5 – Coping With Homesickness

-Sightseeing, reunion with long lost family members, Argentine comic-cons, and zombie walks… these are just some of the exciting things that I've experienced since I moved to Argentina.
+Sightseeing, reunions with long-lost family, Argentine comic-cons, and zombie walks—these are just a few of the unexpected and exciting things I’ve experienced since moving to Argentina.

-It was only five months ago that I left the United States, a country that both educated and shaped the very person I am today.
-Life in the U.S. is very much about personal image, reputation, hectic lifestyles, deadlines and high-end consumption... all of which I honestly miss.
-Argentina is the exact opposite.
-I knew going into this that it would not be an easy transition for me, but I didn’t think it would be this tough.
+It’s hard to believe it’s only been five months since I left the United States, the country that both educated me and helped shape the person I am today.
+Life in the U.S. revolves around image, reputation, hectic schedules, deadlines, and high-end consumption—and to be honest, I miss all of it.
+Argentina is the complete opposite.
+I knew the transition wouldn’t be easy, but I didn’t expect it to be this difficult.

-I haven’t given up on my writing either, but promoting my books from Argentina is nearly impossible and the fame I expected to have with my novels back in the U.S. never came.
-So, I’ve started translating my books into Castilian.
-There is more of a demand for new authors and new ideas here than in the U.S. So, I look forward to gaining success as a writer in Argentina.
+I haven’t given up on my writing either.
+Promoting my books from Argentina is nearly impossible, and the recognition I once hoped to achieve in the U.S. never materialized.
+But now I’m translating my books into Castilian.
+There seems to be a greater demand here for fresh voices and new ideas, so I’m optimistic about finding success as an author in Argentina.

-As the reality of my new life has begun to set in, I look forward to the new challenges that the next five months will bring.
+As the reality of this new chapter sets in, I find myself ready to face the challenges the next five months will bring.

 No comments: